Coffee Johnny

 He was well known for his tall height and for wearing a white top hat.
-This can be seen in photographs and in William Irving's painting 'Blaydon Races'.

 Origins of the name

 Although George Ridley's original manuscript gives the spelling "Coffy" all later publications spell it in the usual way.
 Local history archives contain anecdotal evidence that he was nicknamed Coffy because he always used to have a cup before school.
-There is also anecdotal evidence that he may have been of mixed race, hence his "coffee" coloured skin, which would have been unusual in Tyneside at this time.
-Furthermore, it has been suggested that it was derived from his birth mother, Sarah Koeffer's, surname.
-Sara Koeffer was a German lady staying at Ravensworth Castle, near to Winlaton.

 Family

 Coffee Johnny was adopted by Thomas and Margery Oliver about 1840.

-Coffee Johnny married Elizabeth Greener and they had nine children: Katherine, Mary, Elizabeth, Margery, Sarah, Margaret, Tom, Joseph and Hannah.
+Coffee Johnny married Elizabeth Greener, and they had nine children: Katherine, Mary, Elizabeth, Margery, Sarah, Margaret, Tom, Joseph and Hannah.
 He also had a son, Robert, with Anne Hurst after the death of his wife, who was adopted by Coffee Johnny's daughter Sarah and her husband Miles Batey.

 Coffee Johnny is buried in St. Paul's churchyard, Winlaton.